asciimoo/exrex/README.markdown

 ### Description

-Exrex is a tool that generates all matching strings to a given regular expression.
+Exrex is a tool and python module that generates all matching strings to a given regular expression.

 ### Command line usage